wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/queries-and-procedures.md

 - Current date or time
 - Other server-side values

-UI widgets can pass values to query parameters through application variables.
+UI components can pass values to query parameters through application variables.

 ---